If you and your partner, family member or friend are both named on your tenancy agreement, you have a joint tenancy.

 How to get a joint tenancy

-You can ask to enter into a joint tenancy for your current home with a partner but this is subject to certain criteria and the following conditions:
+You may be able to enter into a joint tenancy for your current home with a partner but this is subject to certain criteria and the following conditions:

 We can't always give our tenants a joint tenancy.
 We look at each situation individually and there are lots of reasons why we might refuse.
 A few examples are:

 - you owe rent or have other debts to Hightown